 2. When you are the most relaxed

 As well as having a peaceful, uninterrupted time to plan, it’s also wise to make plans when you’re not feeling tired, anxious or stressed.
-All of these things can cloud your judgement and make you lose focus.
+All of these things can cloud your judgment and make you lose focus.

 That said, for me planning helps so much with making me feel far more in control of my life and less stressed or anxious.
 When I wake up each day and see my To Do List already written out, it helps me so much in being productive and calm.